PublicDataLab/infodemic/people.markdown

 ### Sean O’Brien (Research Associate) - Lecturer in Modern and Contemporary Literature, Birkbeck

 [Sean O’Brien](http://www.bbk.ac.uk/english/our-staff/full-time-academic-staff/sean-obrien) is a research assistant for the Infodemic Project.
 Beyond the project, his work focuses on precarity and postwar American literature and cinema.
 He has been published in *Cultural Critique*, *Discourse*, *Science Fiction Studies*, *Crossings*, and *The Bloomsbury Companion to Marx*.

+### Richard Rogers (Research Associate) -

+[Richard Rogers](https://www.uva.nl/profiel/r/o/r.a.rogers/r.a.rogers.html) is University Professor and holds the Chair in New Media & Digital Culture at the [University of Amsterdam](https://www.uva.nl/).
+He is also Director of the [Govcom.org Foundation](http://govcom.org/) (Amsterdam) and the [Digital Methods Initiative](https://digitalmethods.net/).

 ### Tommaso Venturini (Research Associate) – Researcher at CNRS Centre for Internet and Society